 Beginning with 2016–2017, a student may move from Verification Tracking Group V1 or V4 to group V5 based on corrections made to her CPS record or on other information available to the Department.
 If verification was already completed for the previous group, the student is only required to verify the V5 information that was not already verified.
 If verification was not completed for the previous group, the student only needs to verify the V5 information.
 No disbursements of Title IV aid may be made until the V5 verification is satisfactorily completed.
 If the applicant doesn’t complete verification, the school is not liable for any Title IV aid it disbursed prior to receiving the group V5 ISIR.
 The applicant is liable for the full amount because without verification there is no evidence she was eligible for that aid.
 More information on reporting the receipt of such ineligible funds to the Department will be provided in a future electronic announcement.

-ATC sends notification to students ATC email account regarding his/her status of the verification process.
+ATC sends notification to students ATC email account and text messages regarding his/her status of the verification process.
 Enclosed in the notification, ATC students will find the documentations needed to complete the verification process and the time frame to submit by; in-addition to failure to meet the due date, financial aid will not defer tuition payments if the student has outstanding requirements that are not satisfied.
 Students can also view outstanding requirements on Banner Web.
 To view instructions on how to view requirements, click here.

 Also, notification is sent to student each time a new ISIR comes in, if their EFC and Title IV aid amounts change, the student may appeal the change by providing supporting documentation or make the necessary changes if can.